verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] Javier loved clothes.
 Unfortunately, he loved stuff more.
 - [ ] Not anywhere near the gifted spectrum about solving problems.
 - [ ] They couldn't agree on the colour of the sky
+- [ ] Something as wild as it was pure